mwroberts3/pomodoro-progress/README.md

 <br>
 **email:** mwroberts89@gmail.com

+## Version History

+#### Version 1.2 - August 7, 2020

+**Notes** - javascript alert notes have been replaced by a simple popup, which should cut down on any glitches or bugs, plus it looks cleaner, and the experience is more seamless.

+**Timezone Accuracy** - an entry's input date is now taken from the user's browser with some javascript, rather than previously being dictated by the settings in its wsgi.py file.
+Rather than integrate this functionality into the journal feature, I've removed the timestamp from the journal and am leaning towards removing the journal altogether.
+It seems a little redundant in addition to the notes feature.

+**Color-Coded Pomo Count Feedback** - pomo count of date that is >= to daily average is yellow, pomo count of date that is >= daily average \* 2 is green, pomo count of date that is <= daily average / 3 is red.

 ## Roadmap

-### Version 1.2

-- allow users to enter timezone so table times are accurate
-- more stats
-  1. longest streak
-  2. weekly average
-- more UI tweaks
-  **Projected Release Date:** August 12th 2020

-#### completed changes for version 1.2

-**Notes** - javascript alert notes have been replaced by a simple popup feature, which should cut down on any glitches or bugs, plus it looks cleaner and more a part of the website.

--TO TAKE LOCAL TIME DATE, since javascript is webbased, maybe I can use a js date/time method to get current date that the user is entering information, in their own local time, without having to save to the sql database

--Maybe I should get rid of journal feature, it seems with the new notes functionality, there won't really be an issue with note getting cut off because of notes length.
-I don't really see anyone using the journal feature

--need to center content on first entry page

 ### Version 1.4

 - add graphing and graph page
   https://www.geeksforgeeks.org/graph-plotting-in-python-set-1/
   https://mpld3.github.io/quickstart.html
-  **Projected Release Date:** Late Summer/Early Fall 2020
+  **Projected Release Date:** Fall 2020

 ### Version 1.5 - 1.9